RobTillaart/FRAM_I2C/README.md

 **readUntil()** can be used to read lines and/or fields from an FRAM filled with text.
 For example logging written with the FRAM_logging.ino example.
-Note: if memAddr + bufferLength >= size of FRAM, memory wrapping may occur.
+Note: if memAddr + bufferLength >= size of FRAM, memory address wrapping may occur.
 The library does not check, so the user should.

 Note: internally **readUntil()** reads bufferLength bytes to fill the buffer.